-- Describes HTML language (tags etc) and also BOM (browser object model) – various browser functions:
+- Describes the HTML language (e.g. tags) and also the BOM (browser object model) – various browser functions:

-Please note the links above, because there’s so many stuff to learn, it’s impossible to cover and remember everything.
+Please note these links, as there’s so much to learn that it’s impossible to cover everything and remember it all.

-When you’d like to read about a property or a method – the Mozilla manual at https://developer.mozilla.org/en-US/search is a nice one, but reading the corresponding spec may be better: more complex and longer to read, but will make your fundamental knowledge sound and complete.
+When you’d like to read about a property or a method, the Mozilla manual at https://developer.mozilla.org/en-US/ is also a nice resource, but the corresponding spec may be better: it’s more complex and longer to read, but will make your fundamental knowledge sound and complete.

 To find something, it’s often convenient to use an internet search “WHATWG [term]” or “MDN [term]”, e.g https://google.com?q=whatwg+localstorage, https://google.com?q=mdn+localstorage.